 United's Club lounge confirmed as the Priority Pass option in Terminal 2

 I’m not going to write anything about the opening of Terminal 2 at Heathrow yesterday – I’m sure that there will be enough in the general press.
-I wasn’t invited for the press tours anyway!

 Here is one titbit that you won’t see in your newspaper though.

-The Priority Pass website now confirms – as one HFP reader had already been told in an email – that the official Priority Pass lounge in Terminal 2 is the United Club.
+The Priority Pass website now confirms – as one HfP reader had already been told in an email – that the official Priority Pass lounge in Terminal 2 is the United Club.

 (You can get a free Priority Pass via American Express Platinum.)